umer480/kubernetes/deployment-rollout-rollback.md

 Any modification made to the deployment’s container template/spec will also trigger a rollout, and a new revision is created for each change.

+Kubernetes automatically creates a new revision every time you update the deployment spec (e.g., change image, environment variables, etc.).

 <img width="373" height="536" alt="image" src="https://github.com/user-attachments/assets/adc87552-bd23-48d5-9b43-29365d80d931" />  \